 What Makes an Email Subject Line Irresistible?

-Learning how to write an effective cold email subject line is the first step to opening more sales opportunities.
+Learning how to write an effective cold email subject line is the first step to opening up more sales opportunities using cold email campaigns.

 So, what makes a sales email subject line irresistible?